jmcrawford45/rfc-sandbox/README.rst

 Sandbox repo for me to learn through implementing RFCs of interest

 Future work:
+ux
-cli wrapper that operates on files use streams instead of str for decompress out and compress in don't re-init ByteIO in BitStream.write dynamic huffman use more than 1 block efficient compress.get_length_distance using hash chain map
+	cli wrapper that operates on files
+	use streams instead of str for decompress out and compress in perf
+	don't re-init ByteIO in BitStream.write
+	dynamic huffman
+	use more than 1 block
+rtb
+	clean mypy run